AsyncVLA: Asynchronous Flow Matching for Vision-Language-Action Models: Simulation Experiments

 \subsection{Experimental Setup}

-We adopt Qwen2.5-VL-3B-Instruct \cite{qwen25_vl_2025} as the VLM backbone and augment it with an FM action head along with a confidence rater.
-Our AsyncVLA is pretrained on the Open X-Embodiment dataset \cite{openx_robotics_2023} and is subsequently finetuned for different evaluation tasks on the corresponding datasets, including LIBERO \cite{libero}, Bridge-V2 \cite{bridgev2_2023}, and Fractal \cite{rt1}.
+We adopt Qwen2.5-VL-3B-Instruct \citep{qwen25_vl_2025} as the VLM backbone and augment it with an FM action head along with a confidence rater.
+Our AsyncVLA is pretrained on the Open X-Embodiment dataset \citep{openx_robotics_2023} and is subsequently finetuned for different evaluation tasks on the corresponding datasets, including LIBERO \citep{libero}, Bridge-V2 \citep{bridgev2_2023}, and Fractal \citep{rt1}.
 In the data pre-processing stage, we mark the pause intervals in trajectories and exclude those action tokens from loss computation.
 The learning rate is set as $1 \times 10^{-4}$ for both the language model backbone and the FM action head, and is set as $2 \times 10^{-5}$ for the vision encoder.
+For unmasked context corruption in training, the noise scale is $\sigma_c=0.05$.
+We use a 10-step denoising schedule for both SFM and AFM during inference.
+The backbone of the confidence rater is a 4-layer transformer with a linear layer as the rate head, which sums up to 308M parameters and takes up 7.56\% of the total 4.08B parameters of the overall VLA model.
+In the mask generation, we set the confidence threshold as $T=0.5$.
+When training the confidence rater, we set $\alpha=0.01$, $\beta=0.98$, and $\epsilon=1 \times 10^{-6}$.